ThreatDetector-Nathan0915/OSCP_HTB/HTB_General.md

 ```bash
 smbclient -N -L \\\\10.129.53.353
 ```
-that will also list the users and the shares they are a part of.
-To target a users share run.
+This will also list the users and the shares they are a part of.
+To target a specific users share run:
 ```bash
 smbclient \\\\10.129.42.253\\users
 ```